LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/010-production-to-pre-production-sync.md

 ### Clean up of data older than 90 days:
 1. When the CI/CD pipeline runs in Github a custom Docker image is built and pushed to the Elastic Container Registry in the Data Platform Production environment.
 2. One Elastic Container Service for each zone is then created by Terraform in the form of Fargate tasks.
 These three tasks are configured by Terraform to run on a schedule.
-At the time of writing this schedule is once a day at 11pm.
+At the time of writing this schedule is once a week.
 4. The script then deletes any data in the pre-production bucket that is older than the configured period
 5. At the time of writing this configurable period is 90 days